liquidprompt/liquidprompt/docs/functions/public.rst

 .. function:: prompt_tag([prefix_string])

    Sets a prefix that will be displayed before every prompt.
-Postpends a space to the input string.

    Internally, this function sets :attr:`LP_PS1_PREFIX` to *prefix_string*.
-   If a trailing space is not wanted, set :attr:`LP_PS1_PREFIX` manually.

    To unset the prefix, call :func:`prompt_tag` with no arguments.

+   .. versionchanged: 2.3
+      No longer postpends a space.